Natwarlal: Career

 As Natwarlal's father was a station master, he knew information about the railway freight industry in India.
 Likewise, his bachelor of commerce degree and his stint as a stock broker gave him the knowledge of banking rules.
-His ability to forge documents and signatures helped him successfully pull off the cons.
+His ability to forge documents and signatures helped him successfully pull off various cons.

 After his first arrest in 1937 for stealing nine tonnes of iron, Natwarlal temporarily changed tactics.
 According to police, he would visit prostitutes regularly, give them tainted liquor, steal their jewellery and money, and escape.
 However, Natwarlal soon deemed this tactic too dangerous, and he went back to conning.

-Natwarlal is said to have duped hundreds of shop owners, jewellers, bankers, and foreigners of lakhs of rupees, using more than fifty aliases to disguise himself.
-He often used novel ideas to cheat people, such as one instance in the 1950s where he swindled the Punjab National Bank out of 6.5 lakhs of rupees in a scam involving rail freight and bags of rice.
+Natwarlal is said to have duped hundreds of shop owners, jewellers, bankers, and foreigners of lakhs of rupees, using over fifty different aliases to disguise himself.
+He often used novel ideas to cheat people, such as one instance in the 1950s where he swindled the Punjab National Bank out of ₹6.5 lakhs in a scam involving rail freight and bags of rice.
 He was also proficient in forging signatures of famous personalities.
 He is said to have supposedly cheated a number of industrialists including the Tatas, the Birlas, and Dhirubhai Ambani, taking from them huge sums of money.
-A legend states that Natwarlal "sold" the Parliament House to a foreigner; included in the purchase were the members of parliament themselves.
-He sometimes posed as social workers or needy people, though he would also pose as business managers and purchasing officers.
+A legend states that Natwarlal once "sold" the Parliament House to a foreigner; included in the purchase were the members of parliament themselves.
+He sometimes posed as a social worker or needy people, though he would also pose as a business manager and purchasing officer.
 He often paid his victims with fake cheques and demand drafts.